Multiple inference requests with kluster.ai¶

 "translation": string, // The Spanish translation

 "notes": string // Any notes about the translation, such as cultural adaptations or challenging phrases (max 500 words).
-Write this mainly in english.
+Write this mainly in English.

 }